SPECIAL CARE INFORMATION FOR TINY DOGS

 d) See that your puppy eats often and maintains a proper body weight.

 e) Do not over-handle your puppy.
 Be sure to allow him rest time and alone time.
-Like all babies, puppies need to have a regular schedule of rest, meals, play and potty.
+Like all babies, puppies need to have rest, meals, play and potty.